 Barking Heads - Bowl Lickin' Chicken

 I was quite keen about this dog food as the sign said it contained 55% of chicken.
-However, on closer inspection it contains 34% chicken and 21% dried chicken.
-This is still a high proportion of chicken for dog food and it has a good price for the quality.
+This is a high proportion of chicken for dog food and it has a good price for the quality.

-Another aspect I was disappointed about was that this food contains grains which are not so good for digestion.
+I was a bit disappointed that this food contains grains which are not so good for digestion.

 The packet lists these benefits: